echbremmer/apiculpa/README.rst

 Usage
 -----
+To start an API with some default unreliability simply run:

 .. code-block:: console

   $ apiculpa examples/culpa.json

-This will start the api endpoint with some basic unreliability.
-To specify what unreliability you would like the API to have you can provide these as options to the command.
+To specify the unreliability you would like the API to have you can provide these as
+options:

 .. code-block:: console